 To answer this question you need to answer why you need the camera in the first place.
 Do you have to take many pictures and save them on a computer day after day?
 Do you need to email them?
 Are you an instructor or teacher that wants to present a slide to an entire class of students?
 Or, do you need to take a limited number of high quality pictures that will be printed, or poured over by your collogues?

 Although it is tempting to have the most advanced camera, one has to realize that those pictures take up space on hard drives, and can be too large to email or quickly upload to the internet.
 On the other hand, what is the point of having a picture of what you are looking at if the resolution is not defined enough to make interpretations.
-These things you will need to think about while considering which microscope to go with.
+These are things you will need to think about while considering which microscope to go with.

 A related consideration is what is the image display power of the device you are transmitting to?
-Many times a user sees no difference in the quality of a 10MP and a 20MP camera, this more often than not because the image display capability of the device they are using is only 2MP.
+Many times a user sees no difference in the quality of a 10MP and a 20MP camera, this more often than not is because the image display capability of the device they are using is only 2MP.
 The most powerful camera isn’t going to display properly on a low resolution screen.

 Most microscope manufactures like AmScope sell digital microscopes that come with a camera that you select.
 Some like LW Scientific build their microscopes to be able to support a camera add on that can be purchased separately.
 There are a number of camera companies such as Lumenera that make cameras for microscopes that are equipped for them.
 If buying an aftermarket camera, it is important to make sure that the connection between the camera and the microscope are compatible.
 This information can be ascertained by comparing the specification sheets of the two products, or by reaching out to the manufacturers.